key4hep/key4hep-tutorials/edm4hep_analysis/edm4hep_api_intro.md

 ### The available low level readers

 - `ROOTReader` - The default reader for TTree based files
-- `ROOTLegacyReader` - The reader for an old podio format based on TTrees
 - `RNTupleReader` - A reader for RNTuple based files
 - `SIOReader` - The reader for reading files using the SIO backend
-- `SIOLegacyReader` - The reader for the SIO backend with an old podio format

-The `Legacy` readers are stated here mainly for completeness, in case you need to read a rather old file that still used the `EventStore` which has been removed from podio some time ago.
-See [here](#how-do-i-figure-out-if-a-file-is-legacy) for more information on how to figure out whether the file you are interested in is a legacy file or not.
 As podio is a rather low level tool, also the interface of these readers feel somewhat low level.
 This is mostly visible in the fact, that you have to provide a `category` (name) when getting the number of entries, or when reading the next